Newton Youth Hockey: Girls Learn to Play Hockey

 The Girls Learn to Play Hockey program is open to skaters ages 8 and older.
 If you have a skater outside these years wanting to participate, please

 Girls Program Director (firstname.lastname@example.org), to receive clearance to participate.

 Follow this link to register with USA Hockey

-Prerequisite: Skaters should have knowledge of the basics of skating and be completely independent on the ice.
-Full hockey gear required.
+Prerequisite: No experience is required, but participants should be completely independent on the ice.
+Full hockey gear is mandatory.
 Participants must register with USA Hockey prior to registering for this program through Newton Youth Hockey.

 - MANDATORY: All skaters must wear a hockey helmet with mask (no ski or bike helmets).
 Neither parent nor child will be allowed on the ice without the helmet with mask.
 Please put your child's name on the front of the helmet so our volunteer coaches can personalize your participant's experience in the program.